 This includes a holistic approach to riding, considering the health and soundness of the horse, the suitability of saddle and tack, and the individuality of each horse and rider.
 What riding is really about is the relationship between horse and rider, it should be fun and enjoyable for both!

 Both in my in person teaching as well as through my online courses and programs, I strive to create a positive learning environment for students and horses, always looking for ways to make learning fun, and incorporate the newest information and research on psychology, behavior, and learning.

 Bring fun and purpose to every ride, improving your skills and your horse’s training.

-One Time Payment.
+One Time Payment in USD.
 Secure Checkout.

 Yes!
 Right now we are offering Free Shipping anywhere in the world!

 No need to wait!
 As soon as you join you will receive access to all the exercise demo videos and a digital version of the book to get started right away

 The Rider Improvement and Horse Training exercises in this book are organized as beginner, intermediate, and advanced, so you can look for exercises to challenge you as your skills continue to improve.